List of Florida state parks

 Several state parks were formerly private tourist attractions purchased by the state of Florida to preserve their natural environment.
 These parks include the Silver Springs State Park, Homosassa Springs Wildlife State Park, Rainbow Springs State Park, and Weeki Wachee Springs.

 There are state parks in 58 of Florida's 67 counties.
 Nine of the 175 parks do not have "State Park" in their name.
 Four are "conservation areas" (reserve, preserve, or wildlife refuge); three are "Historical/Archaeological sites"; one is a fishing pier and one is a recreation area.
 Seven parks are mostly undeveloped with few or no facilities; 10 parks are accessible only by private boat or ferry; and 13 parks contain National Natural Landmarks.
 Additionally, there are eleven national parks and service sites in Florida locations under control of the National Park Service.

 Florida State Parks are supported by tax dollars (document stamps), user fees, and to a much smaller extent charitable contributions.
-Some state parks have an associated local 501(c)(3) corporation.
+Many state parks have an associated local non-profit corporation.
 Most parks charge an entrance fee.
 Residents can purchase an annual entrance pass that is valid at any of the parks.
 Camping is available in campsites in some of the parks.
 All reservations for park facilities are handled through the private corporation ReserveAmerica.
-Florida State Parks provides an updated online guide to all parks.
+The Florida State Parks website (floridastateparks.org) provides an updated online guide to all parks.

+Development plans by the Florida Department of Environmental Protection

+On 19 August 2024 the Florida Department of Environmental Protection announced plans to build golf courses and 350-room lodges on state park lands.

+In statements to the Tampa Bay Times and in posts to social media, the agency claimed that the construction of a golf course on vulnerable scrub habitat will be done in a way to "minimize habitat impacts".
+A spokesperson for Governor Ron DeSantis, Jeremy Redfern, defended the plans, saying "it's high time we made public lands more accessible to the public."
+DeSantis, an enthusiastic golfer, controls the Department of Environmental Protection, and has increased his influence over the agency in comparison to former governors.
+In an unprecedented move that critics said violated state law, he unilaterally appointed its secretary without approval by other members of the Florida Cabinet.

+The Tampa Bay Times also reported that US Senators Rick Scott (R) and Marco Rubio (R) joined local officials in criticizing the governor and the accelerated process driving state plans to develop golf courses at Jonathan Dickinson State Park.
+The park, on the Atlantic coast of Florida, contains the largest area of protected scrub jay habitat in southeast Florida.